Zooz/predator/docs/devguide/docs/plugins.md

     - `request_name`: name of the request (if not defined then the name = method + path)

+A dashboard for Grafana can be found [here](https://grafana.com/grafana/dashboards/11651)

 ## InfluxDB

 Set up a connection to your InfluxDB to receive test run metrics.
 Please refer to <u>[configuration section](configuration.md#influxdb)</u> to see required variables.